Skip to content

 • Chronic pelvic pain

-The extent to which the lives of women are affected by the pain varies widely and studies of general practice records showed that despite affecting millions, annually only 4% actually consult a GP for their symptoms.
+The extent to which the lives of women are affected by the pain varies widely, and studies of general practice records showed that despite affecting millions, annually only 4% actually consult a GP for their symptoms.

 For many of us (myself included!) we silently accept the taboo or avoid discussing symptoms mainly because, as women, we think this is a normal part of life and ‘get on with it’.

-Interestingly I also found out that due to longer life expectancies and less time spent pregnant and/or breastfeeding, women in developed countries have four times more periods than women 200 years ago – on average 450 in a lifetime.
+Interestingly, I also found out that due to longer life expectancies and less time spent pregnant and/or breastfeeding, women in developed countries have four times more periods than women 200 years ago – on average 450 in a lifetime.

 Gender biases have serious and sometimes fatal repercussions.
 One study found that women are up to seven times more likely than men to be misdiagnosed and discharged in the middle of having a heart attack.

 One GP pointed out that drugs used to treat pain are overstated.
-‘I say things like pain killer and then the patient is led to believe what I am giving them will get rid of the pain completely when it doesn’t.
+‘I say things like pain killer, and then the patient is led to believe what I am giving them will get rid of the pain completely when it doesn’t.
 I don’t use words like cholesterol combuster or low mood miracle’.

 Some of my key takeaways from the talk were as follows: